marketempower/axiom-example/content/docs/extending.md

 ## Custom CSS / JS

 Axiom is setup so you can add your own custom CSS and JS code to extend the base files.
-To take advantage of this feature, add a file named `custom.css` and/or `custom.js` to the  _Assets_ directory (`/assets/`).
+To take advantage of this feature, add a file named `custom.css` and/or `custom.js` to your website's project root  _Assets_ directory (`/assets/`).
 Axiom will bundle the custom files with the base Theme asset files, minify the custom code, and preload the bundles to enhance performance.

 The Example website Assets directory contains a pair of empty custom CSS and JS files to get you started.